 gcloud app browse

-If you enabled billing for your project, you can delete your GCP project to stop billing for all the resources used within that project.
+Alternatively, you can delete your Google Cloud project to stop billing for all the resources used within that project.

 - In the project list, select the project you want to delete and click Delete delete.